1962 Meets 2022

 Concourse G Improvements

-In May 2022, the beautifully remodeled and expanded space between Gates G17 and G22 opened to the public, offering passengers spacious and light-filled corridors, expanded gate seating and restrooms, and a new nursing mother’s room.
+In May 2022, the beautifully remodeled and expanded space between Gates G17 and G22 opened to the public, offering passengers spacious, light-filled corridors, expanded gate seating and restrooms, and a new nursing mother’s room.

 Among other amenities, more than 500 square feet of public art space was designed into the project, including: